-• Provide a co-ordinated offer of early help when additional needs of children are identified.
+- Contribute to inter-agency working in line with HM Working Together to Safeguard Children 2018 (updated December 2020) guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators, and through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help. - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the governing body such as training of staff and volunteers, safer recruitment and maintaining of a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff including low-level concerns are dealt with in accordance with guidance from Department for Education (DfE KCSiE 2023 Part Four 'Allegations made against/Concerns raised in relation teachers including supply teachers, other staff, volunteers, and contractors in Sections One and Two. - Nottinghamshire Safeguarding Children Partnership (NSCP) and Nottinghamshire County Council (NCC).

-- Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators (KCSiE 2020 paragraphs19 to 28), and through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help (KCSiE 2020 paragraph 18). - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE KCSiE 2020 Part Four 'Allegations of abuse made against teachers, and other staff, including supply teachers and volunteers'). - KCSiE 2020 Part Four Allegations of Abuse made against teachers including supply teachers, other staff and volunteers and contractors', paragraph 211: Includes behaviours which covers where an individual has behaved or may have behaved in a way that indicates they may not be suitable to work with children.
-The reason is because of transferrable risk.
-Where a member of staff or volunteer is involved in an incident outside of schools/college which did not involve children but could have an impact on their suitability to work with children. - Nottinghamshire Safeguarding Children Partnership (NSCP) and Nottinghamshire County Council (NCC). - Will work with social care and agencies to address safeguarding and child protection concerns.
+Misson Primary School will work with social care to ensure vulnerable children and those in need of a social worker to address safeguarding and child protection concerns.